huLasTar/TheBraveHunter/README.md

 ## Instructions

-Use your mouse to hunt the birds, just click on the targets to shoot.
-If a bird flies out on the left, the game is over.
-When you start a new game you get 20 bullets as ammo.
-If you run out of ammo, you cannot hunt more birds, so you will lose the game.
+The player needs to use the mouse to hunt the birds with left click on the targets for shooting.
+If a bird flies out on the left, it will result in a game over.
+The player gets 20 bullets as ammo.
+If the player runs out of ammo, birds cannot be shot, so they will able to leave the danger zone.